A missing post?

 The government of the 4 million Singaporeans (plus a floating population of skilled and unskilled expatriate labor of nearly 2 million temporary residents) seems to many to have managed the city with the long term in mind in a way that many businesses would envy.

 To take one example, the Economic Development Council has decided that Singapore must move forward or fall behind; its current niche of sophisticated high-tech manufacturing is being occupied by China, so Singapore has gone out of its way to attract companies and especially educational organizations that set benchmarks for best practices, in its belief that education long term is essential.
-Hence, in an old colonial building behind our hotel sits a branch of the University of Chicago Graduate School of Business.
+Hence, in an old colonial building behind our hotel sits a branch of the University of Chicago Graduate School of Business. (ed.
+Interestingly, in 2014, UC moved its main Asian campus to Hong Kong).
 The government talked the University of Illinois into putting a specific computer program in place here, and has made several successful efforts to attract business in what it deems significant sectors: 1,500 American firms call Singapore its regional headquarters, along with 3,500 Chinese mainland companies, and 10,000 others.
 It probably helps that Singapore can promise both safety for people and safety for a company’s intellectual property rights.

 We had an enlightening visit with members of the U.S. Embassy staff about American prospects in Singapore—whose presentation will I hope be at least duplicated in May when I take IWU students back here.
 You’ve read some of their contributions to me in the paragraph above, but one of their comments could easily close this blog—he described Singapore as, “Asia for beginners.”
 It’s one reason I’m glad we’re starting here first, then proceeding to Malaysia.